project-open-data/project-open-data.github.io/v1.1/schema.md

 **Cardinality** | (0,1)
 **Required** | Yes, if accessLevel is "restricted public" or "non-public" **Accepted Values** | String
 **Usage Notes** | This may include information regarding access or restrictions based on privacy, security, or other policies.
 This should also serve as an explanation for the selected “accessLevel” including instructions for how to access a restricted file, if applicable, or explanation for why a “non-public” or “restricted public” data asset is not “public,” if applicable.
+If the dataset can be made available through a website indirectly, use `accessURL` for the URL that provides such access.
-**Example** | `{"rights":"This dataset contains Personally Identifiable Information and could not be released for public access.
-A statistical analysis of the data contained herein, stripped of all personal identifiers, is available at http://another.website.gov/dataset."}`
+**Example** | `{"rights":"This dataset contains Personally Identifiable Information and could not be released for public access."}`

 {: .table .table-striped #spatial}